liquinlab/elm-smile/docs/configuration.md

 Notice that the configuration options in this file begin with `VITE_`.
 This means they are made available to the web application/experiment.

-- `VITE_BROWSER_EXCLUDE` is a string that configures which types of browsers can take your experiment.
 - `VITE_ALLOW_REPEATS` attempts to prevent participants from taking your task more than once.
 - `VITE_AUTO_SAVE_DATA` configures if smile attempts to automatically save data